kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 So, Stu, Joey, Eric, and Lucas turned up in 2010, and you could really tell that they had a plan, that there was already a project bubbling in the background.

 W.B.T.G.
 Slinger:
-Well, each of them had been in quite a few pretty loose bands over the years leading up to that.
+Well, each of them had been in quite a few pretty loosely structured bands over the years leading up to that.

 Dr. Barry Hill:
 So that footage that I've posted, I've gone through that archive, and I've actually got all these different performances by Eric and Stu and Joey doing all different things.
 I've thought, maybe I could release these as well, but I'd have to make sure that they're happy with that.
 Eric in particular was obviously a superb drummer.
 I wanted to play with him, he really sounded like Elvin Jones from John Coltrane's band, he's got that amount of creativity.
 And yeah, lovely guy.
 But he was really lazy on assessments and getting prepared.
 He'd rock up to the performance exam and go, ‘I just put this together yesterday’.
 So posting that sort of stuff, he might not be very happy with.
-As I said, I've got a bit of an archive of other content, which I'm gonna see if I might contact them first and see if they think it's suitable or if they're happy for it to be put up.
+I'm gonna see if I might contact them first and see if they think it's suitable or if they're happy for it to be put up.
 As they obviously had a project together, and were sort of like a little bit of a gang.

 W.B.T.G.
 Slinger:
 So that stood out to you among their whole course?
 Was there a sort of ‘spark’, do you think?